Parliament of the United Kingdom: House of Lords

 The House of Lords is known formally as "The Right Honourable The Lords Spiritual and Temporal in Parliament Assembled", the Lords Spiritual being bishops of the Church of England and the Lords Temporal being Peers of the Realm.
 The Lords Spiritual and Lords Temporal are considered separate "estates", but they sit, debate, and vote together.

 The Parliament Acts 1911 and 1949 significantly reduced the legislative powers of the House of Lords relative to the House of Commons.
 Whilst the Lords debates and votes on all bills (except money bills), their refusal to pass a bill may only delay its passage for a maximum of two parliamentary sessions over a year.
 After this, the bill may receive royal assent and become law without the Lords' consent.

 Like in the House of Commons, the House of Lords may scrutinise governments through asking questions to government ministers that sit in the Lords and through the operation of a small number of select committees.

 The Lords used to also exercise judicial power and acted as the UK's supreme legislative court.
 Appeals were not heard by the whole body, but a committee of senior judges that were appointed to the Lords to act for this purpose.
 This power was lost when it was transferred to the newly created Supreme Court of the United Kingdom in 2009.

-Many members of the general public have questioned the need for The House of Lords in today's society.
-They say it is stopping the political system from evolving within the UK and hampering modernisation.
+From time to time, and especially recently, arguments have been made suggesting the House of Lords is obsolete or unnecessary.
+In 2023, a commission led by former Prime Minister Gordon Brown stated that the existence of the House of Lords was "indefensible" and recommended that the Lords in its current form be abolished and replaced by an "Assembly of the Nations and Regions".

 Lords Spiritual

-The Lords Spiritual of the Lords' currently consists of the archbishops of Canterbury and York, the bishops of London, Durham and Winchester (who sit by right regardless of seniority) and 21 other diocesan bishops of the Church of England, ranked in order of consecration, subject to women being preferred if one is eligible from 2015 to 2025 under the Lords Spiritual (Women) Act 2015.
+The Lords Spiritual of the Lords' currently consists of the archbishops of Canterbury and York, the bishops of London, Durham and Winchester (who sit by right regardless of seniority) and 21 other diocesan bishops of the Church of England, ranked in order of consecration, subject to women being preferred if one is eligible from 2015 to 2030 under the Lords Spiritual (Women) Act 2015. and Lords Spiritual (Women) Act 2015 (Extension) Act 2025.
 Formerly, the Lords Spiritual included all of the senior clergymen of the Church of England—archbishops, bishops, abbots and mitred priors.